Crab Imperial

 1. Preheat the oven to 350 degrees.

 3. Add the mayonnaise, Old Bay, Worcestershire sauce, egg, parsley, lemon juice, hot sauce and mustard to the bowl.
-Fold together gently with a spatula, again being careful not to break the lump crab meat apart.
+Fold together gently with a spoon, again being careful not to break the lump crab meat apart.

 5. Sprinkle the paprika on top and bake for 20-25 minutes, then place under the broiler for 2 minutes to crisp up the top.